Wiki

 | Stable offer | 800-1500 moola | Typical sweet spot for strong day-to-day horses. | |

-| Rare stable roll (`LEGENDARY` name style) | Varies by rolled base stats | Gets one major stat boost, but still depends on the underlying roll. | |
+| Rare stable roll (`LEGENDARY` name style) | Varies by rolled base stats | Gets one major stat boost that can push a stat above the normal range. | |

-| Rare stable roll (`MYTHICAL` name style) | Varies by rolled base stats | Gets two major stat boosts.
-Not every mythical horse is automatically perfect. |
+| Rare stable roll (`MYTHICAL` name style) | Varies by rolled base stats | Gets two major stat boosts, but still depends on the underlying roll. |

-Horse stat values usually roll between 0.85 and 1.25.
+Most horse stat values roll between 0.85 and 1.25.

 How each horse stat range translates into practical route performance.